U.S. flag

 Brewery Book Club (Lamplighter)

-You’re invited to our January Brewery Book Club, where Lamplighter and the Cambridge Public Library team up to highlight contemporary works from marginalized voices while having a beer.
+You’re invited to our November Brewery Book Club, where Lamplighter and the Cambridge Public Library team up to highlight contemporary works from marginalized voices while having a beer.
 We meet at Lamplighter Brewing Co., 284 Broadway, in the back taproom.
-This month we’ll read The Safekeep by Yael van der Wouden.
+This month we’ll read We Will be Jaguars: A Memoir of My People by Nemonte Nenquimo.
 Copies of the book are available at the Main Library Q&A Desk.
 The e-book and digital audiobook can be borrowed through the Libby app.
+The e-book is also available (with no waitlist) through the Hoopla app.
 We’ll gather in the Lamplighter back taproom to discuss the book, what we learned from it, what we found ourselves touched by, and all other thoughts.
-Registration encouraged but not required.
-Visit Lamplighter Eventbrite page here.
+Register here

 Page was last modified on 7/7/2024 6:23 PM